LI-YONG-QI/devnet/guides/README.md

 };
 ```

-In execute this function by `ts-node`, it's work.
-But when you deploy to Fleek and call deployed API url, you will get error, because Fleek doesn't know what is `viem` package.
+When executing this function with `ts-node`, it works.
+However, when you deploy to Fleek and call deployed API URL, you will get error because Fleek doesn't recognize what is `viem` package.

 The uploaded files only include the file containing the main function, without the source code of viem.